 In a humbling example, we took a look at our own tech stack recently and noticed that a segment of the records in our current database weren’t viable.
-We’d been wasting money for the capacity and opportunity to maintain those records … only to find out they were actually costing us money instead of helping to drive revenue!
+We’d been wasting money for unnecessary capacity and the opportunity to maintain those records … only to find out they were actually costing us money instead of helping to drive revenue!

 A long overdue audit of a key piece of revenue technology, or RevTech, revealed what was likely the biggest difference maker we could make when it came to ROI on our tech spend and impact to pipeline.